yannbriancon/spring-hibernate-query-utils/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Spring JPA Query Count provides an easy way of counting the queries generated with JPA and Hibernate in each thread.
+Spring Hibernate Query Count provides an easy way of counting the queries generated in a Spring application using Hibernate.
+The library allows you to count exact number of queries generated in each thread.

 If you develop Spring applications using Hibernate, you have probably already encountered performance issues caused by n+1 queries.